Sarnath: Late 12th century: the destruction of Sarnath

-While Qutbuddin Aibek destroyed Sarnath, it was the troops of Muhammad Bakhtiyar Khalji—another of Muhammad of Ghor's slave generals—that continued to destroy sites sacred to Buddhists.
-They destroyed Vikramashila in 1193, Odantapuri in 1197, and Nalanda in 1200.
-The Buddhists who survived in northern India fled to Nepal, Sikkim, Tibet, or South India.
-By the end of the 12th century, Buddhist monastic centers and their vast libraries had nearly disappeared from the Indian subcontinent.
+While Qutb ud-Din Aibek destroyed Sarnath, it was the troops of Muhammad Bakhtiyar Khalji—another of Muhammad of Ghor's slave generals—that continued to attack, pillage and burn Buddhist sites, perhaps with the acquiescence of local Brahmins (see below).
+Khalji's forces destroyed Vikramashila in 1193, Odantapuri in 1197, and Nalanda in 1200.
+Surviving Buddhists fled to Nepal, Sikkim, Tibet, and South India.
+By the end of the 12th century, Buddhist monastic centers and their vast libraries of suttas, meditation instructions and scriptural commentaries had nearly disappeared from the India subcontinent.

-However, according to some scholars, fresh re-assessments of evidence from archaeology in addition to historical records have disputed this view of Muslim invasions as the major cause of the decline of Buddhism in India or the destruction of such Buddhist sites as Sarnath — arguing, instead, "that Brahmanical hostility toward Buddhists resulted in the destruction of Sarnath and other sites".
+However, according to some scholars, fresh re-assessments of evidence from archaeology in addition to historical records have disputed this view of Muslim invasions as the major cause of the decline of Buddhism in India or the destruction of such Buddhist sites as Sarnath – arguing, instead, "that Brahmanical hostility toward Buddhists resulted in the destruction of Sarnath and other sites".
 According to archaeologist Giovanni Verardi: "Contrary to what is usually believed, the great monasteries of Gangetic India, from Sarnath to Vikramaśīla, from Odantapurī to Nālandā, were not destroyed by the Muslims, but appropriated and transformed by the Brahmans with only the occasional intervention of the Muslim forces".
-According to Verardi, "orthodox" Brahmins — who had been gaining in power and influence during the Gahadavala and Sena dynasties, the rival Hindu-revivalist dynasties of northern/eastern India — "accepted Muslim rule in exchange for the extirpation of Buddhism and the repression of the social sectors in revolt."
-Archaeologist Federica Barba writes that the Gahadavalas built large Hindu temples in traditional Buddhist sites such as Sarnath, and converted Buddhist shrines into Brahmanical ones: Evidence indicates that Buddhists had been expelled from Sarnath during the mid 12th-century, under the Gahadavala rule, and it already was in the process of being converted to a large Shiva temple compound before Muslim invaders arrived.
+According to Verardi, "orthodox" Brahmins – who had been gaining in power and influence during the Gahadavala and Sena dynasties, the rival Hindu-revivalist dynasties of northern/eastern India — "accepted Muslim rule in exchange for the extirpation of Buddhism and the repression of the social sectors in revolt."
+Archaeologist Federica Barba writes that the Gahadavalas built large Hindu temples in traditionally Buddhist sites such as Sarnath, while also converting Buddhist shrines into Brahmanical ones: evidence indicates that Buddhists were expelled from Sarnath, and it was in the process of being converted into a large Shiva temple compound before Muslim invaders arrived.